john-science/mazelib/docs/API.md

 The mazelib library is a general library for creating and solving mazes in Python.
 The library includes all of the classic algorithms for creating and solving mazes, as well as variations on these.
 Several more modern methods for generating and solving mazes are also provided, to help expedite the practical uses of mazes.

-The mazelib library supports Python versions 2.5.x, 2.6.x, 2.7.x, and 3.x.
+The mazelib library supports Python versions 2.5.x, 2.6.x, 2.7.x, and will soon support 3.x.

 ## How to Create a Maze